nicolas-cusan/breakpoint-helper/README.md

 Small helper library to work with layout breakpoints\* in Javascript.

-> \*window widths at which styles/functionality changes to adapt for wider/narrower screens
+> \*layout breakpoints: browser window widths at which styles/functionality changes to adapt for wider/narrower screens

 ## Core functionality

-- Easily check if a breakpoint is active referencing it by name instead of value
+- Easily check if a breakpoint is active referencing it by name instead of value.
-- Listen to breakpoint changes and add/remove functionality accordingly
+- Listen to breakpoint changes and add/remove functionality accordingly.
-- Works with `px` and `em` breakpoints
+- Works with `px` and `em` breakpoints.
-- Supports `min-width` and `max-width`
+- Supports `min-width` and `max-width`.
-- Define your own breakpoint names and values
+- Define your own breakpoint names and values.
-- Share CSS breakpoints with Javascript so they only need to be maintained in one place (optional)
+- Share CSS breakpoints with Javascript so they only need to be maintained in one place (optional).

 ## Introduction